eclipse-ecal/ecal/doc/rst/advanced/layers/shm.rst

 With zero-copy, the communication would look like this:

 1. The publisher still has to copy the data into the memory file.
+   However, via the ``CPayload`` object, direct serialization into an SHM file is possible (instead of a serialize plus copy operation).

 2. The subscriber executes its callback directly on the memory file.
    The memory file is blocked, while being used.